9 Google Sheets Formulas to Master

 8. Combining Data Ranges

-This is not a formula at all, but it’s been *so helpful* in building spreadsheet templates.
+This is not a formula at all, but it’s *so helpful* in building spreadsheet templates.

-If you have two datasets you want to combine, you can nest them in { } to form one data range.
+If you have two datasets living in separate tabs, that you want to combine, you can nest them in { } to form one data range.

 There are two ways to do this: